10HourAi/WholesaleFlow/HARDCODED_TO_API_MIGRATION.md

 # BatchData API Migration: From Hardcoded to Live Integration

 ## Overview
-This document outlines the critical code changes made to migrate the Seller Lead Wizard from hardcoded demo data to live BatchData API integration in the 10HourAi real estate platform.
+This document outlines the critical code changes made to migrate the Seller Lead Wizard from hardcoded demo data to live BatchData API integration in the AiClosings real estate platform.

 ## Before: Hardcoded Demo Data